Skip to main content Skip to navigation

 Exam timetable

 Please note that the central University Modules Marks and Assessments Team (MMA) is responsible for scheduling exams and, as such, the Department has no control over which exams are held on which day.
-The scheduling process is very complex and, whilst direct clashes will be avoided, it is quite common for students to have two papers on the same day, or papers on adjacent days, and this is comparable to the position at other UK universities similar to Warwick in size and complexity.
+The scheduling process is very complex and, whilst direct clashes will be avoided, it is quite common for students to have two papers on the same day, or papers on adjacent days.
+This is comparable to the position at other UK universities similar to Warwick in size and complexity.

-It is your responsibility to check the date, time and location of your exams and ensure you are there in time.
-If you miss or are late to an exam, you are not permitted to sit the exam later in the day.
+It is your responsibility to check the date, time and location of your exams and ensure you arrive at the exam venue ahead of the exam.
+Exams usually start at a set time (either 9.30am GMT/BST or 2pm GMT/BST).
+Exams with reading time start at 9.10am GMT/BST or 1.40pm GMT/BST.
+If you are late to an exam, it is at the discretion of the invigilator as to whether you are permitted to sit it, but you will only receive the time remaining on the exam.
+If you miss an exam, you are not permitted to sit the exam later in the day.
 You will receive a mark of zero.

 • Familiarise yourself with the instructions for each of your examinations and ensure that you follow them when completing your exam paper.

-• Answer the correct number of questions.
+• Answer the correct number of questions, as set out in the exam rubric.
+Exam rubrics can be viewed on the Exam Resources webpage.
 If you answer more than the required number the department will mark the questions in the order that they appear, up to the required number of questions in each section.

 Other pointers for good practice in examinations, include: